856tangbin/PCMR/README.md

 The BLUE category showed significant enrichment in biological processes primarily related to signaling transmission, with chemical synaptic transmission being the second significant ($2.344\times 10^{-3}$), while the GRAY category exhibited enrichment in two biological processes.
 As psychiatric disorders are associated with signal transmission, the BLUE category with a larger correlated HVP effect might exhibit correlated horizontal pleiotropy.

 PCMR also contains a test based on bootstrapping against a particular correlated HVP effect.
-(If the effect is determined to be causal effect, the bootstrapping test is a causal inference)：
+(If the effect is determined to be the causal effect, the bootstrapping test is a causal inference)：

 ```R
 > print(c(result_random$bootstrap$mean_minClass,result_random$bootstrap$sd_minClass)) # bootstrapping for 1000 times